navgurukul/newton/js-loops/Types-of-loops/Do-while-loop.md

 sum is another variable for storing the value of  (sum+i) this operation. every time sum value will change because sum value is inside the loop and variable nature is that it updates the value.when condition will be false then it will give us the last update value.

+#### NOTE:

-NOTE:-  in do while loop we have to do increment inside the do block if increment will happen out of the do block it will give you error.
+In do while loop we have to do increment inside the do block if increment will happen out of the do block it will give you error.

 ### Example:
 ```javascript